FAQs - Frequently Asked Questions

 You can take advantage of a variety of externship opportunities; clinics; opportunities to participate nationally competitive teams, including moot court, negotiation, client counseling, alternative dispute resolution, trial, and transactions; many student organizations and the law review; academic support from faculty and qualified staff and access to the Center for Legal Writing; and career assistance through the Center for Career & Professional Development.
 You can also take advantage of the wide variety of events and recreational activities on Liberty University’s more than 7,000-acre campus. » top

-The law school exclusively offers a three-year, full-time, on-site degree program, which starts each fall.
+The law school offers both a three-year and four-year, full-time, on-site degree program, which starts each fall.
 A number of intensives are offered during summer and winter breaks.
-The law school offers several dual degree programs which allow law students to obtain a master’s or doctorate degree, along with their law degrees, in less time.
-These degrees include the JD/MBA, JD/MDiv, JD/MAR, JD/MEd, JD/EdS, JD/EdD, JD/MA-Human Services, JD/MPH, JD/MA- History, and JD/MA in Public Policy.
-The law school also offers a summer study tour in Israel.
-In the near future, the LLM and PhD in Law will be developed. » top
+Liberty University offers several dual degree programs which allow law students to obtain a master’s or doctorate degree, along with their law degrees, in less time.
+The law school also offers a summer study tour in Israel. » top

 For the 2015 enrollment year, you may apply from September 1, 2014, through June 1, 2015.
 International applicants should review deadline information and other requirements.
 To be considered for admission after June 1, you must make arrangements with the Director of Admissions. » top